TN 180 (01-21)

 • problems associated with checks lost in the mail are eliminated; and

-• the beneficiary, recipient, or representative payee does not have to wait around for the mail delivery to ensure their check is safe.
+• the beneficiary, recipient, or representative payee does not have to wait for the mail delivery to ensure their check is safe.

 Questions